The Worlds Premiere Authority on Yeast Infections

 Look in the mirror with your tongue stuck out, if it is heavily coated with a white film, chances are you have an oral yeast infection.
 However, bad bacteria can also cause this condition so it might be a good idea to see a doctor and have them perform a culture to verify if it is yeast related or not.

 Thrush infections have been linked to a defect in the white blood cells or a confirmed low white blood cell count.
 Low IgA immunoglobulin counts are also highly suspect since this is the immunoglobulin responsible for the defense of the mucousal linings in the body.
-IgA deficiency is also the most common immune system deficiency seen in humans, and it is also for life.
+IgA deficiency is also the most common immune system deficiency seen in humans, and it is usually for life.
 I suspect this is one of the primary causes of oral yeast infections and many yeast infections in general.

 The drugs Clotrimazole, Miconazole and Amphotericin B lozenges seem to work better than Nystatin.
 However, quite often the physician will have to try different drugs to find a combination that works.
 Sometimes Miconazole and Amphotericin B will have to be used intravenously to get rid of the infection.